Weave Code

 Key Questions

-• Will the RewindVersion model need extensions (e.g., soft deletes, additional columns)?
+• Does the default RewindVersion model suffice, or are extensions (e.g., soft deletes) required?

 Integration Approach